NRA crackup widens way for background check bill

 The fact that gun-rights proponents were able to prevent any legislative response to the 2012 massacre of young school children in Newtown, Conn. – when there was both a Democratic president and a Democratic majority in the Senate – is an astonishing feat.

 There’s strong public support for measures like the one backed by Sens.
 Pat Toomey, R-Pa., and Joe Manchin, D-W. Va., to require background checks be conducted on private firearms transfers.
-That support is intensified by the anguish Americans feel over the senseless murders and a desire to do something, even if it’ wouldn’t have prevented the killings.
+That support is intensified by the anguish Americans feel over the senseless murders and a desire to do something, even if it wouldn’t have prevented the killings.
 Anything just to feel a little less powerless.

 Now, though, there are some cracks.